sheikhumar93/cartsmiths-backend-test/README.md

 # Medusa Backend Test Instructions

-This project is a technical assessment designed to evaluate your familiarity with [Medusa.js](https://medusajs.com/), an open-source headless commerce engine built for modern e-commerce applications.
+This project is a technical assessment designed to evaluate your familiarity with backend development and how quickly you can take your existing knowledge and implement it with a new framework.
+[Medusa.js](https://medusajs.com/) is an open-source headless commerce engine built for modern e-commerce applications, its powered by Node.js and Express so your existing knowledge of Node.js and Express along with research skills will be reused in this task.

 ## Table of Contents